Published examples for CASSIDY PHOTOGRAPHY.

 Video from Mr. Adam Straney, WIN News Weather Presenter, showing my photo (below).

-June 2022, I was published, given image credit, and acknowledged in this book.
+Published June 2022, given image credit and acknowledged in this book.
 I provided 64 photos of Risdon Cove.
 This one was chosen.

 December 1995, former Tasmania Liberal Premier Ray Groom handed back Risdon Cove to those claiming to be descendants of Tasmania’s Aborigines, based upon a damned lie to make Tasmanians feel guilty.